imadyukov/rs-chef/README.md

-# RightScale Chef Server and Client Cookbook
+# RightScale Chef Client Cookbook - Bootstrap chef-client to run as RS boots server.

 ## DESCRIPTION:

-This cookbook is available at [https://github.com/rightscale/rightscale_cookbooks](https://github.com/rightscale/rightscale_cookbooks).
+This if fork of original cookbook is available at [https://github.com/rightscale/rightscale_cookbooks](https://github.com/rightscale/rightscale_cookbooks).

 This cookbook provides recipes for setting up and running a Chef Client.
+RS launches chef-solo which runs this recipe that allows chef-client and server run.

 ## REQUIREMENTS:

 * Requires a VM launched from a RightScale managed RightImage

-* Tested on the following RightImages: CentOS 6.3, Ubuntu 12.04
+* Tested on the following RightImages: CentOS 6.4

-* Tested Chef Client version 10.24.0-1
+* Tested Chef Client version 11.8.2-1

 ## COOKBOOKS DEPENDENCIES: